wareya/magmakit/readme.txt

 -- networking style buffer access with byte arrays?
 - text with internal formatting
 - interact with native DLLs...?
-- fun stuff like font size control, drawing with transforms, colors, etc etc etc... it is all endless

 # License